jzyrobert/arm-emulator-multiplayer-snake/README.md

 Welcome to our repository for our solutions to the C Group Project.

 ## Running the extension ##
-The extension is found in src/extension.
+The extension is found in `extension`.
 After running `make`, running the generated file called `snake` will start the game.
 This will only work if you have the C library FANN dynamically installed on your system.
 You will receive an error message otherwise.

 Alternatively, calling `make run` will also link it to the included static library on systems without the FANN library.